Dispersive Hong-Ou-Mandel Interference with Finite Coincidence Windows: Results

 Figure~\ref{fig:example_fits} shows representative data for different fiber lengths and window lengths.
 The influence of the rectangular window is clearly visible: rather than a smooth Gaussian dip, the data exhibit characteristic side-lobes (oscillations).
 These oscillations become more pronounced as the ratio of the dispersive broadening to the window length increases, a signature of the sharp cut-off imposed by the time-tagger.

 To further quantify the agreement, we extracted the full width at half maximum (FWHM) of the dips.
 As shown in Fig.~\ref{fig:fwhm}, the FWHM remains constant for short fiber lengths before transitioning to a linear regime.
 The onset of this transition and the subsequent slope are dependent on the coincidence window length $T$, marking the regime where the photon width exceeds the length of the coincidence window.
 The model (solid lines) accurately captures this broadening behavior apart from some deviations.
 Minor discrepancies for $T > 0.3$\,ns are attributed to slight variations in $\eta$ mentioned above.
 In the $T < 0.3$\,ns regime, a systematic error is observed (see Appendix \ref{ap:residuals}).
 This is likely due to the finite timing jitter of the SNSPDs ($\approx$ tens of ps), which becomes comparable to the window length $T$ in this limit, and effectively blurs the sharp rectangular window edges assumed in the model.
+Furthermore, while the model assumes an ideal system, other non-idealities, such as residual PMD obtained in the fiber, multi-pair emission from the SPDC source, and detector dark counts, may also contribute to minor deviations or visibility degradation.